 You must file your personal injury case before the Florida deadline.
-The words statute of limitations are just a formal way of saying – deadline.
-If you do not file by the statute of limitations, you will you lose rights.
+The words statute of limitations is just a formal way of saying – deadline.
+If you do not file by the statute of limitations, you will lose rights.
 You can’t hold another driver accountable for your injuries.
 You will not be able to seek payment from any liability insurance carrier for pain and suffering, medical bills, or any other damages.

 What are the time limits for bringing a claim before the statute of limitation runs?

 - The personal representative must file a wrongful death claim within two years from the date of the accident.
 The representative files on behalf of the spouse, children, and other qualifying family members.
-The statute of limitation is two years from the date of the car accident – if the victim dies on the date of the car accident.
+The statute of limitations is two years from the date of the car accident - if the victim dies on the date of the car accident.
 If the victim dies days or months after the car accident, then the personal representative can bring wrongful death within two years from the date of the person’s death.

 - Living victims can file a claim within four years of the date of the accident.
 Section 11 (3)(a) of Title 95 of the Florida statutes states that the statute of limitations is four years for “an action based on negligence.” the four-year requirement applies to damage claims.
 Damages include property damage, economic loss, and non-economic loss.

 As an example, a driver who runs a red light injures you.
 The accident happens on a Florida road on May 25, 2018.
 You must file your claim by May 24, 2022.
 If you file it on May 25, 2022, you are too late.
 If the accident kills you immediately, your estate must file the wrongful death claim by May 24, 2022.